Get a free, no obligation personal loan quote with rates as low as 9.90%

 What is the highest amount that can be withdrawn from the home?

 The amount agreed upon in the separation agreement is the maximum amount of equity that can be withdrawn from the property.
-The amount will be enough to buy out the other owner’s share of the property and be used to retire joint debts, if applicable.
-The amount that is withdrawn should not exceed 95% of the loan to value ratio.
+The amount will be enough to buy out the other owner’s share of the property and used to retire joint debts, if applicable.

-The maximum loan to value ratio is the lesser of 95% or remaining mortgage plus equity required to buy out other owners and pay off joint obligations, if applicable.
+The maximum loan-to-value ratio is the lesser of 95% or the remaining mortgage plus equity required to buy out other owners and pay off joint obligations, if applicable.
 The property in question must be the primary owner-occupied residence.

 Is a full appraisal of the property needed?